satellite-image-deep-learning/techniques/README.md

 * [img2dataset](https://github.com/rom1504/img2dataset) -> Easily turn large sets of image urls to an image dataset.
 Can download, resize and package 100M urls in 20h on one machine
 * [satproc](https://github.com/dymaxionlabs/satproc) -> Python library and CLI tools for processing geospatial imagery for ML
 * [Sliding Window](https://github.com/adamrehn/slidingwindow) ->  break large images into a series of smaller chunks
+* [color_range_filter](https://github.com/developmentseed/color_range_filter) -> a script that allows us to find range of colors in images using openCV, and then convert them into geo vectors
+* [eo4ai](https://github.com/ESA-PhiLab/eo4ai) -> easy-to-use tools for preprocessing datasets for image segmentation tasks in Earth Observation

 ## Image augmentation packages
 Image augmentation is a technique used to expand a training dataset in order to improve ability of the model to generalise